- About Us

-The South Island’s growing economy means Lyttelton Port will need more land to handle increasing volumes of export and import trade.
-The key to greater freight capacity is a new container terminal at Te Awaparahi Bay.
+The South Island’s growing economy means Lyttelton Port needed more land to handle increasing volumes of export and import trade.
+The key to greater freight capacity is new land at Te Awaparahi Bay.

-The reclamation will be created by placing acceptable and suitable fill material in Te Awaparahi Bay until the land reaches the desired level.
+The reclamation was created by placing acceptable and suitable fill material in Te Awaparahi Bay until the land reached the desired level.

 Settlement of the new land is a major issue due to the soft seabed in the Harbour.
-To reduce this settlement time, the softer material from under the edge of the reclamation will be dredged out.
+To reduce this settlement time, the softer material from under the edge of the reclamation was dredged out.

-Our quarry at Gollans Bay will provide most of the fill material, with less than five per cent being building demolition rubble.
+Our quarry at Gollans Bay provided most of the fill material, with less than five per cent being building demolition rubble.

-Fill material will be placed from split hopper barges, or alternatively by ‘end-tipping’ from land
+Fill material was placed from split hopper barges, or alternatively by ‘end-tipping’ from land,

 We’ve also gained over six years experience constructing the first 10ha reclamation, which has helped us to understand how to best build the next stage.

-Our quarry at Gollans Bay is providing most of the fill material for the Te Awaparahi Bay reclamation project.
+Our quarry at Gollans Bay provided most of the fill material for the Te Awaparahi Bay reclamation project.
 The quarry development requires the excavation of hard rock in benches using drill and blast techniques with explosives.